B.C. man trapped in truck for several days recovers in Victoria hospital

 “The whole system kicks in, in these situations, and it isn’t until you’re involved directly in it that you have an extreme, profound thankfulness to these guys who go out there and do this kind of stuff,” he said.

-Moffat’s grandfather, Alex Moffat, says he’s a “very, very lucky boy” and described the hunter’s discovery of the wreckage as “one chance in a million.”
+Moffat’s grandfather, Alex Moffat, said his grandson is a “very, very lucky boy” and described the hunter’s discovery of the wreckage as “one chance in a million.”

 — By Amy Smart in Vancouver